New York metropolitan area: History

-A major event in the region's and the nation's history was the September 11th attacks in 2001, which killed nearly 3,000 people as two planes crashed into the former World Trade Center and caused the towers to collapse.
-Businesses led an exodus from Lower Manhattan because of this but were replaced by an increased number of high-rise residences.
-In 2003, another blackout occurred, the 2003 North America blackout, but the city suffered no looting and a building boom in New York continues to this day.
+The September 11th attacks in 2001 were pivotal in the region and nation's history.
+The attacks killed nearly 3,000 people as two planes crashed into the former World Trade Center and caused the towers to collapse.
+Businesses led an exodus from Lower Manhattan because of this but were replaced by an increased number of high-rise residences and a building boom in New York continues to this day.

+In 2003, another blackout occurred, the 2003 North America blackout, but the city suffered no looting.

 On October 29 and 30, 2012, Hurricane Sandy caused extensive destruction in the metropolitan area, ravaging portions of the Atlantic coastline with record-high storm surge, severe flooding, and high winds, causing power outages for millions of residents via downed trees and power lines and malfunctions at electrical substations, leading to gasoline shortages and snarling mass transit systems.
 Damage to New York and New Jersey in terms of physical infrastructure and private property as well as including interrupted commerce was estimated at several tens of billions of dollars.
 The storm and its profound impacts have prompted the discussion of constructing seawalls and other coastal barriers around the shorelines of the metropolitan area to minimize the risk of destructive consequences from another such event in the future.

+One World Trade Center, also known as Freedom Tower, was completed in 2014 to replace the fallen Twin Towers.

+The 2017–2021 New York City transit crisis, which began with what media outlets referred to as the 2017 "summer of hell," led New York Governor Andrew Cuomo to declare a state of emergency.
+The crisis was due to the interaction of multiple severe problems in the New York City Subway system and in New York City bus lines, as well as at Penn Station, the final stop on several of the commuter lines connecting New York City with other parts of the metropolitan area.
+Its root causes included long-term neglect of critical infrastructure and lack of adequate funding for ongoing operations, among others.
+The state of emergency was formally ended on June 30, 2021.